NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 Test of the FLEXPART installation
 ============

-This test makes a backward simulation for a couple of hours from an Arctic station.
+This test makes a backward simulation for a couple of hours from a point.
+The result of the simulation (variable spec001_mr), summed over all heights and time steps, should look like following plot, depicted in log10 scale)

+PLOT

 go to the directory $test
    $src/flexpartnoresm